jahanalem/LinkedIn2GitHub/0054_LiliShop-Security-02-MFA.md

 "allowedCommonJsDependencies": ["qrcode"]
 ```

+A quick note on why the next file exists at all: TypeScript normally expects type information for every package it imports, so the compiler knows what functions exist and what arguments they take.
+The official types for `qrcode` caused a conflict in this project, so this file is a small, hand-written substitute — just enough type information for the one function actually used:

 ```typescript
 // src/app/shared/types/qrcode.d.ts — a minimal hand-written type declaration
 // We deliberately avoid @types/qrcode because it pulls in @types/node, whose global